 - Projects that will require ongoing financial support from us after completion

 Looking for ideas?

-We’d like to see new ideas and innovations but all ideas can be big, even those that seem simple or small.
+We’d love to see new and exciting ideas with wide-scale impact.
+We want projects that will genuinely provide a positive and long-lasting benefit, and put our communities on the front foot for the future - but all ideas can be big, even those that seem simple or small.
 As long as your idea provides lasting benefits to your community, we want to hear about it.

 See what our past recipients have used their grant to achieve in the local community.

 Let your passion shine through!
 We receive a large number of applications from organisations and groups all doing wonderful things in the community, so think outside the box about how you can give your application a competitive edge.

 We know it’s tempting to race into filling out your application, but before you do, please run through the criteria list below to make sure your project ticks all the right boxes.

 These are the essential criteria that your application needs to meet: